ohmaruko/full-stack-project-DesignHive/README.md

 - Account Page: Angela

 ## The instructions on how to run the application locally
-1. Download the data file
+### Setting up database in pgadmin:
+- Create a database called "DesignHive"
+- Set the password of the "DesignHive" database to "1234"
+- Create a table called "users"
+- Import the "users.csv" file to the "users" table
+- Create a table called "posts"
-2. Import the data to pgadmin
+- Import the "posts.csv" file to the "posts" table

-3. Install npm
+### Setting up the app in VsCode:
+- npm install express ejs pg
+- npm install --save-dev nodemon
-4. Run the application with nodemon
+- Run the application with node index.js